OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

 a list of (name, value) tuples, where `name` is the name of a design variable and `value` is the value that will be assigned to that variable prior to running the model.
-We're using a CaseDriver here for simplicity, and because we already know where the local minma are found, but we could just as easily use a LatinHyperCubeDriver that would give us some random distribution of starting points in the design space.
+We're using a CaseDriver here for simplicity, and because we already know where the local minima are found, but we could just as easily use a LatinHyperCubeDriver that would give us some random distribution of starting points in the design space.